Wisconsin Court Records

 How Do I Find Wisconsin Criminal Court Records by Mail?

 To obtain criminal court records in Wisconsin by mail, interested parties will have to write a request and send it to the court where the case was heard and filed.
 The clerk will require specific information to find the right case file, such as the case number or personal information (first name, last name, and date of birth) of one of the parties to the lawsuit.
-Phone numbers, envelope stamp, and the specific document being searched should also be included.
+Phone numbers, envelope stamps, and the specific document being searched should also be included.

 How to Find Wisconsin Criminal Court Records Online?